swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 ## Motivation

 Distributed actors are necessary to expand Swift's actor model to distributed environments.
-The new `distributed` keyword offers a way for progressively disclosing the additional complexities that come with multi-process or multi-node environments, into the local-only actor model developers are already familiar with.
+The new `distributed` keyword offers a way for progressively disclosing the additional complexities that come with multiprocess or multi-node environments, into the local-only actor model developers are already familiar with.

 Distributed actors need stronger isolation guarantees than those that are offered by Swift's "local-only" actors.
 This was a conscious decision, as part of making sure actors are convenient to use in the common scenario where they are only used as concurrency isolation domains.
 This convenience though is too permissive for distributed programming.

-This proposal introduces the additional isolation checks necessary to allow a distributed runtime to utilize actors as its primary building block, while keeping the convienience and natural feel of such actor types.
+This proposal introduces the additional isolation checks necessary to allow a distributed runtime to utilize actors as its primary building block, while keeping the convenience and natural feel of such actor types.

 ### Location Transparency